aditya2695/Football-Player-Performance-Analysis/README.md

 ### Part 3: Recommending Released Players

 In this part, I explored the released players from various clubs in the EFL (Championship down to League Two).
 I gathered data on these players and assessed their abilities and potential suitability for Future Global Sports.
-The objective was to identify released players who could benefit from the services provided by Future Global Sports and recommend them as potential clients.
+The objective was to identify released players and recommend them as potential clients to player agents.

 ### Dependencies